Ronnie Bradford

-Ronald Lee Bradford (born October 1, 1970) is a former defensive back who played for the NFL's Denver Broncos (1993–1995), Arizona Cardinals (1996), Atlanta Falcons (1997–2001) and Minnesota Vikings.
+Ronald Lee Bradford (born October 1, 1970) is an American former professional football defensive back who played for the NFL's Denver Broncos (1993–1995), Arizona Cardinals (1996), Atlanta Falcons (1997–2001), and Minnesota Vikings.
 He also served as a defensive assistant coach for the Broncos and Kansas City Chiefs.
 Bradford was also the defensive backs coach at USC.

-Early years
+Early life

 Bradford was born in Minot North Dakota.
 Bradford played high school football at Adams City High School in Commerce City, Colorado.

 College career

 Ronnie Bradford played college football for the University of Colorado.
-During his sophomore year, he blocked an extra point in Colorado's 10-9 victory over Notre Dame in the 1991 Orange Bowl to help Colorado win a share of the National Championship in the 1990 college football season (Colorado shared the National Championship in 1990 with Georgia Tech).
+During his sophomore year, he blocked an extra point in Colorado's 10–9 victory over Notre Dame in the 1991 Orange Bowl to help Colorado win a share of the National Championship in the 1990 college football season (Colorado shared the National Championship in 1990 with Georgia Tech).
 That blocked extra point by Bradford was the difference in that football game.

 Professional career

+Bradford was drafted in the fourth round of the 1993 NFL Draft by the Miami Dolphins.
 Bradford finished his ten NFL seasons with two sacks, four fumble recoveries, and 13 interceptions, one of which he returned for a touchdown.
 With the Falcons, he played in Super Bowl XXXIII and recorded an interception from Broncos quarterback John Elway in the game.